8 Alternative Lending Solutions for Businesses to Consider

 Positives

-• Flexible repayment terms: What you repay is a percentage of the sales you take on cards.
+• Flexible repayment terms: What you repay is a percentage of the daily sales you take on cards.
 So, if business is slow, you pay less.

 Negatives

-• High cost: Factor rates can be as high as 30% or higher, so borrowing $50,000 might cost you $65,000, even if you repay the loan quickly.
+• High cost: Factor rates can be as high as 30% or more, so borrowing $50,000 might cost you as much as $65,000, even if you repay the loan quickly.

 4. Small Business Administration (SBA) Loans

-SBA loans are loans guaranteed by the Small Business Administration (SBA).
-The SBA is the main U.S. government agency that supports small businesses and entrepreneurs.
+The Small Business Administration guarantees SBA loans, the main U.S. government agency that supports small businesses and entrepreneurs.

 The two most popular types of loans are the SBA 504 and the SBA 7(a).

-They are popular alternative financing solutions for small business owners seeking loan amounts of up to $5.5 million.
+Both options are popular alternative financing solutions for small business owners seeking loans of up to $5.5 million.
 Each type of SBA loan is different, but they share the following positives and negatives.

 Positives